-You are that money machine, income protection is your insurance.
+You are that money machine, and income protection is your insurance.

 Although it doesn’t have the “OMG that’s so cuuuuuuuuuuuuuuuuute” factor of teeny, tiny booties – basic life insurance is essential if you have kids.

-A life insurance policy is a real life Batman for your partner and child.
+A life insurance policy is a real-life Superhero for your family.

 Also, your children get free life insurance when you take out a policy.

 *When I say affordable, I mean cheap; if you’re a 35-year-old non-smoker, you can buy half a million worth of 25-year cover for around €30 per month – that’s less than a euro a day.

 Scary fact alert!